Tape Mould

 If you look at the tape through the viewing window on the video cassette and you see fine white dust, Dirt, white streaks, white spots, mould or grey discoloration on the tape, then please do not send the tape as the mould would infect our own equipment and possibly other customers' tapes.

 Videotapes are made from cellulose coated with ferric oxide, and just like old sticky tape, they can dry out and become brittle and damaged with age.
-Modern techniques combat this ageing process and allow the tapes to be copied digitally and converted into a DVD or other forms of updated formats.
+Modern techniques combat this ageing process and allow the tapes to be copied digitally.
 However, this can not be completed if the videotape has been infected with mould.

 You can typically tell if a tape has been infected with mould as it will look as though it is covered in fine white dust.